Available layers

 • NUT-3 code map: with values differentiating administrative area at nut-3 level

-• ISO-3166 country code map: with values differentiating countries according to ISO-3166 standard The jupyter notebooks and bash files that are used to produce masks, merge tiles, reproject crs, and resample to another resolution.
+• ISO-3166 country code map: with values differentiating countries according to ISO-3166 standard The jupyter notebooks and bash files that are used to produce masks, merge tiles, reproject coordinate systems, and resample to another resolution.

-All the landmasks are aligned with the standard spatial/temporal resolution and sizes indicated/recomended by AI4SoilHealth project, Work Package - 5.
+All the landmasks are aligned with the standard spatial/temporal resolution and sizes indicated/recomended by AI4SoilHealth project, WP5.
 The coverage of these maps closely match the data coverage of https://land.copernicus.eu/pan-european i.e. the official selection of countries listed here: https://lanEEA39d.copernicus.eu/portal_vocabularies/geotags/eea39.

 These masks are created by Xuemeng, Yu-Feng, and Martijn from OpenGeoHub.
-If you spot any problems in the land masks, or see any possible improvements in them, or have any questions, or etc…, just raise an issue here or send us emails!
-We appreciate any feedbacks that could refine these masks.
+If you spot any problems in the land masks, or see any possible improvements in them, or have any questions, just raise an issue here or send us emails!
+We appreciate any feedback that could refine these masks.

 Landsat-based Spectral Indices Data Cube